 Through the ensuing years, Erin and the mural have evolved with annual

 updates and modifications that correspond with Art Basel.
+Shortly after some critics claimed the artwork objectified women, I added a man into the series using broad shoulders to balance the wide hips.
 Art Basel the fair was brand new to the city at the time of this walls inception, and street art was just becoming known to the masses.
 Neither Wynwood nor Miami were known for their urban art scene yet.

 Early news coverage: https://www.youtube.com/watch?v=lUDlFWor4mc

 The popularity of this piece inspired a series of similarly shaped portraits such as "Miss Coppertone", "Interference", and numerous requests for custom pieces like this portrait of "Vane" which was exhibited in the Hong Kong Dimensions 07 Show (2007).